yadav-saurabh/qrGrid/docs/guide/index.md

 ### Server

-Implementation of the Qr grid library for server applications.
+Installation of the Qr grid library for server applications.

 ::: code-group